Investing in Faraday Future Intelligent Electric Inc. (FFIE) is a safe bet with a significant edge - The Dwinnex

 Ratios:

-For a deeper understanding of Faraday Future Intelligent Electric Inc.’s stock, let’s take a closer look at its various ratios.
+To gain a deeper understanding of FFIE’s stock, we examine its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.60 and its Current Ratio is at 0.60.
 In the meantime, Its Debt-to-Equity ratio is 0.26 whereas as Long-Term Debt/Eq ratio is at 0.19.

 Upgrades & Downgrades